monalizadsg/my-budgetapp/README.md

 ## HomeExpensify | Expense Tracker

 A simple web application to track income and expenses.
 Our motivation to build this project is to create something that we can use in a day-to-day basis.
-We (I and my husband) decided to make this personal project as we want manage our finances.
+We (I and my husband) decided to create this personal project as we want to manage our finances.
 He built the backend API, and I developed the frontend.
 It has the functionalities that we need like add, update and remove expenses/income, and set a budget by category with a set of period (weekly, monthly and yearly).
 Moreover, there are features currently in the pipeline that we plan to add.

 ### Tech stack: